🧬

 Unique facts and fascinating details

-• The name 'Harrier' is derived from the Middle English word 'harier,' which means 'hound.'
+• The name 'Harrier' is derived from the Middle English word 'harier,' meaning 'hound.'

 • Harriers are known for their 'singing' or baying, a characteristic sound used to communicate with the pack.

-• The breed is considered quite rare compared to its smaller cousin, the Beagle, making it a prized find for enthusiasts.
+• The breed is significantly rarer than its cousin, the Beagle, making it a unique sight in the show ring.

 Frequently Asked Questions